hotosm/hot-indo/OSMResources.md

-Data Servers: PostGIS and Mapnik Configuration
+DataBases: PostGIS and Mapnik Configuration
 ----------------------------------------------
 ###*Post GIS###
 PostGIS provides a way of storing large volumes of data for a GeoServer.
 Read more about it through [blogs], tutorials and websites.